Chemistry Day 2016

-Registration has reached maximum capacity.
-If you would like to be placed on the waitlist, please contact Deanna Larson.
-Chemistry Day is scheduled for October 3rd, so mark your calendars!
 Last year we had an amazing turnout of students, parents, and teachers from across the state and the tri-state area.
 In all, $7,500 in scholarships were awarded to high school seniors and numerous prizes were given out for the day’s activities.
-Each year we are surprised how quickly our registration list fills to capacity, so get your registration in quickly.
-Hope to see you in October!
+Please check back soon as we announce the date for next year's Chemistry Day!

 Chemistry Day is hosted by the UNL Department of Chemistry and is a FREE day filled with science demos, chemistry lab tours, hands-on science experiments, and a light breakfast and lunch for all participants!
 Students, parents, and teachers will also have the opportunity to learn more about the UNL Department of Chemistry undergraduate program, careers in chemistry, and scholarship opportunities!